FChia11/gradstudent/content/post/ellie_shed_price/index.md

 - US
 title: "Ellie Shed Price, US2538123A"
 ---
-On July 17, 1894, Ellie Shed Price of Los Angeles, California, patented a doll-shaped water bottle.
+On October 29, 1945, Ellie Shed Price of Los Angeles, California, patented a doll-shaped water bottle.
 Her design offered a utilitarian object that could serve both as a toy and a warming device.

 Date of Application: 29 October 1945